English

 Teaching and Learning Time:

 Guided Reading, English, phonics, and basic skills lessons are taught daily.
 In EYFS and KS1 English is taught for 1 hour.
 In KS2 English is taught for 1 hour a day.
-Guided Reading, phonics, and basic skills lessons and 30-minute lessons daily.
+Guided Reading, phonics, and basic skills lessons and 30-minute lessons 3-5 times a week.

 Planning